 Creating non-educational activities was the easy part, but our boss didn’t tell us what activities were used the year before, so we had to guess.
 I chose to do three activities; a basketball drill where you have to dribble the ball in a small confined area and have other people try to steal the ball from you, balloon volleyball, and a jigsaw puzzle I created.

-A week before Halloween EF started to put up Halloween decorations all throughout the building.
+A week before Halloween, EF started to put up Halloween decorations all throughout the building.
 They really went all out.

 Like all great teachers I had to adapt.
 First I got rid of the dribbling ball activity, and by the end I even got rid of the balloon volleyball.
 The jigsaw puzzle was the biggest hit and the students stayed quite while they were doing it.
-I did have to turn on the lights so they could do it though.

 All in all it turned out to be a very successful Halloween party.
 EF made a killing on it, so as a thank you they took us out to a fancy dinner.